open-sdr/openwifi/doc/app_notes/drv_fpga_dynamic_loading.md

 ## Reload driver and FPGA from a single package file
-The openwifi/user_space/**drv_and_fpga_package_gen.sh** also generates a single package file **drv_and_fpga.tar.gz**, which includes driver files (.ko), FPGA image and many other rich source files/infos that are related.
-You can rename it with a more meaningful name (such as add version or variant info), and put the renamed **drv_and_fpga_MEANINGFUL_POSTFIX.tar.gz** on board in the same directory as **wgd.sh**, and let **wgd.sh** load it:
+The openwifi/user_space/**drv_and_fpga_package_gen.sh** also generates a single package file **drv_and_fpga.tar.gz**, which includes driver files (.ko), FPGA image and many other source files with rich infos that are related.

+You can switch to your own branch/version/variant, build the single package file via **drv_and_fpga_package_gen.sh**, rename it with a more meaningful name (such as add version or variant info as postfix), put the renamed **drv_and_fpga_MEANINGFUL_POSTFIX.tar.gz** on board in the same directory as **wgd.sh**, and let **wgd.sh** load it:
 ```
 ./wgd.sh ./drv_and_fpga_MEANINGFUL_POSTFIX.tar.gz
 ```
-In this way, different version/variants of driver/FPGA can be packaged as different files.
-Then **wgd.sh** can be used to switch between them without rebooting/power-cycle.
+In this way, different version/variants of driver/FPGA can be switched by **wgd.sh** without rebooting/power-cycle.

 ## Detailed full usage info
 Run the "./wgd.sh -h" on board or open wgd.sh to see full usage info: